Day 30 of a Year Long Road Trip Along America’s Scenic Byways

 The Bass Harbor Lighthouse

-The Bass Harbor Lighthouse turned out to be a virtual cache, so I added another Maine cache to my list.
-The lighthouse, built in 1858, stands on the southernmost tip of Mount Desert Island and guides vessels past several once populated islands nearby.
+Eventually I reached the Bass Harbor Lighthouse.
+It turned out to be a virtual cache, so I added another Maine cache to my list.
+The lighthouse, built in 1858, stands on the southernmost tip of Mount Desert Island and guides vessels past several once populated nearby islands.
 At the time, nearly one in five Maine residents was a mariner.
 The lighthouse still operates today, though automated, and is currently occupied by a member of the U.S. Coast Guard.

 Before ending the day in the Walmart parking lot in Rockland again, I strolled through the town of Bar Harbor.
 Quaint restaurants and shops lined Main Street while whale watching boats and cruise ships filled the harbor.
 A lobster dinner for $17-$18 was offered as the early bird special between 4 and 6 at almost every restaurant on the block.